yeasin2002/Amader_Bazar-client/README.md

  </div>

 The project is an online store that sells a variety of products and allows customers to browse, purchase, and track their orders.
-This repository contains only the code for the dashboard, which provides an interface for store administrators to manage products, view sales data, and track orders.
+Which provides an interface for store administrators to manage products, view sales data, and track orders.

 <a href="https://amaderbazar.netlify.app/">
 <img src="https://img.shields.io/badge/Live-blue" alt="" />